Leelz/Battleships/README.md

 when the opponent has hit the player's ship.

 5. Ship
-The ship has a name, health and sunk status.
-It also have the function receive shot so it can alter it's health when it's shot.
+Ships have a name, health and sunk status.
+They also have a function receive shot so it can alter it's health when it's shot.

 6. Game